Wanted man's two years on the run ended by Northamptonshire Police Euro 2020 domestic abuse crackdown

 It also sends out a strong message to perpetrators – if you commit domestic abuse, expect to be interrupted wherever you are – whether at work or down the pub watching the football – by an officer with a warrant for your arrest.

-Police have also released photos of eight men currently wanted in connection with domestic abuse incidents in the county.
+Police have also released photos of eight men currently wanted in connection with domestic abuse incidents in the county, although one has since handed himself in and another arrested.

 Top row, left to right — Colin Ashworth, aged 38, from Leicester but known to frequent Northampton – Ref no 21000303781